-9. On 3 December 2003, Trial Chamber I delivered judgment in the "Media case", which was heard during the second mandate.
+10. On 3 December 2003, Trial Chamber I delivered judgment in the "Media case", which was heard during the second mandate.
 It has also been hearing the continuation of the Military I case (Bagosora, Kabiligi, Ntabakuze and Nsengiyumva), transferred from the previous Trial Chamber III.
 The Prosecution closed its case in September 2004 after having called eighty-two witnesses.
-The Defence case started in April 2005 and is approaching the end.
-The Military I trial has been twin-tracked with the Ndindabahizi trial (from 1 September 2003), in which judgment was delivered on 15 July 2004; the Simba trial (from 30 August 2004), where judgment was delivered on 13 December 2005; and the Mpambara trial (from 19 September 2005), in which judgment is now being drafted.3
+The Defence case started in April 2005 and concluded on 19 January 2007.
+The Military I trial has been twin-tracked with the Ndindabahizi trial (from 1 September 2003), in which judgment was delivered on 15 July 2004; the Simba trial (from 30 August 2004), where judgment was delivered on 13 December 2005; the Mpambara trial (from 19 September 2005), in which judgment was delivered on 12 September 2006; the Karera trial (from 9 January 2006), in which judgment is expected soon, and the Renzaho trial (from 8 January 2007).
+Judgment was also rendered in the Serugendo case (guilty plea) on 12 June 2006.